dawsh2/ADMF-PC/docs/new/04-reference/container-patterns.md

 **Q: Which pattern should I use for optimization?**
 A: For large optimizations, use signal_generation first to capture signals, then signal_replay for fast parameter testing.

-**Q: How does automatic indicator inference work?**
+**Q: How does automatic feature inference work?**
-A: The system analyzes strategy configurations to determine required indicators and automatically creates only the necessary ones.
+A: The system analyzes strategy configurations to determine required features and automatically creates only the necessary ones.

 **Q: Can containers run on different machines?**
 A: Currently containers run on the same machine but are designed for future distributed execution.